Program Category: PhD Programs

 - Full Time

 The applicant must hold a master’s degree in urban planning or in a related discipline and have excellent academic credentials (a grade average of B+ or better).
 In addition, the applicant is required to have completed at least 90 points of undergraduate liberal arts courses in the social sciences, humanities, or natural sciences, and the equivalent of the core courses provided in the master’s-level curriculum in the Division of Urban Planning, Graduate School of Architecture, Planning and Preservation.
+While the GRE is optional, applicants who do not have quantitative academic experience are encouraged to submit GRE results to supplement their application.

 Fellowships are awarded in recognition of academic achievement and in expectation of scholarly success.
 Teaching and research experience are considered an important aspect of the training of graduate students.
 Thus, graduate fellowships include some teaching apprenticeship.